North Sikkim: A piece of heaven

 The itinerary for North Sikkim

-Usually visitors are picked from Gangtok.
-However if you have booked your stay in some other place, do let your travel agent know about it (the cost of package may vary thereafter)
+Usually, visitors are picked from Gangtok.
+However, if you have booked your stay in some other place, do let your travel agent know about it (the cost of the package may vary thereafter)

 Day 1- Gangtok to Lachen (Overnight stay in Lachen)

-This is a 7-8 hours of journey by road.
+This is a 7-8 hours journey by road.
 Narrow curvy roads with potholes and landslides in between may slow you down at times.
-Nevertheless the journey to a green paradise is absolutely sunning.
+Nevertheless, the journey to a green paradise is sunning.

-On the way you would get to see Seven Sisters Waterfall (The waterfall that falls through seven steps), Singhik Village for the view of enormous Kanchendzonga range and the gorgeous Chungthang confluence.
+On the way, you would see Seven Sisters Waterfall (The waterfall that falls through seven steps), Singhik Village for the view of the enormous Kanchendzonga range and the gorgeous Chungthang confluence.

-– Lachen speaks of many homes stays and small budget hotels.
+Lachen speaks of many homesstays and small-budget hotels.
 Your travel agent would have made your booking in advance.
-My stay was a nightmare, so I would skip talking about it.
+Our stay was a nightmare, so I would skip talking about it.
 Ask your agent the name of your accommodation and search for reviews online.
-If you find your stay to be pathetic, call your agent and protest.
+Also, if you find your stay pathetic, call your agent and protest.

 Somewhere in North Sikkim